 14 Summer Street, Natick, MA 01760

-TCAN is one of the best-loved concert venues in Metrowest, where national acts like Peter Wolf, Joan Osborne, Paula Poundstone, Tom Rush, Shawn Colvin or The Smithereens perform on any given weekend.
-A busy calendar of community events includes theatre productions, family concerts, open mike nights, teen “all-ages” shows and arts education programs.
+TCAN is one of the best-loved concert venues in MetroWest, where national acts like Peter Wolf, Joan Osborne, Paula Poundstone, Tom Rush, Shawn Colvin or The Smithereens perform.
+Our busy calendar includes theatre, family concerts, open mike nights, and arts education programs.

 123 Union Avenue, Framingham, MA 01702-8291